gatsbyjs/gatsby/CONTRIBUTING.md

 5. Deliver a well-crafted, tested PR

 ### Creating your own plugins and loaders
 If you create a loader or plugin, we would <3 for you to open source it, and put it on npm.
-We follow the x-loader, x-gatsby-plugin naming convention.

 ### Contributing to the repo
 Gatsby uses a "monorepo" pattern to manage its many dependencies and relies on